 Data and information are essential

 Water and planning professionals can use the metrics presented in the Growing Water Smart Metrics: Tracking the Integration of Water and Land Use Planning Guidebook (2020) to establish baseline values, set targets, and inform decision-making at local, regional, and State levels.
+This Guidebook was developed in response to the objectives, goals, and actions set out in the 2015 Colorado Water Plan.

 Download